DIFFRENCE BETWEEN PLS-INTEGER,

 PL/SQL procedure successfully completed.

-We can see the improvement associated with bulk operations to reduce context switches.
+SQL>We can see the improvement associated with bulk operations to reduce context switches.

 The select list must match the collections record definition exactly for this to be successful.

 Remember that collections are held in memory, so doing a bulk collect from a large query could cause a considerable performance problem.
 In actual fact you would rarely do a straight bulk collect in this manner.
-Instead you would limit the rows returned using the LIMIT clause and move through the data processing smaller chunks.
-This gives you the benefits of bulk binds, without hogging all the server memory.
-The following code shows how to chunk through the data in a large table.
+Instead you would limit the rows returned using the

 DECLARE